Nikhil-Singh2745/rawth/README.md

 A key-value database built from scratch in Go.
 Custom B+Tree, custom binary file format, custom query language, TCP server, HTTP API, WebSocket server, and a web UI.
 No ORM.
 No Postgres.
 No SQLite.
 No `gorilla/websocket`.
 Zero external dependencies.

 Not because that was the wise choice.
 Because that was the point.
+ORIGINALLY Deployed on Railway, then my trial ran out so i took it down, will deploy it on render if i get time.

 ---